Diversification vs. Specialization in Economic Development: A Comment

 Date Written: October 6, 2015

-Participation in the modern, globalized economy necessarily entails some degree of economy-level specialization in terms of the relative intensities of activities, since all economies – and especially developing economies – are small relative to the global economy as a whole.
-At the same time, it has been firmly established that development involves massive diversification of economic activities – including of exports.
+Participation in the modern, globalized economy necessarily entails some degree of economy-level specialization in terms of the relative intensities of activities, since all economies – and especially developing ones – are small relative to the global economy.
+At the same time, it has been firmly established that development involves massive diversification of economic activities, including exports.
 Accordingly, there is a complex interplay between diversification and specialization in the development process.
 For economic policy formulation, the issue is how much weight to give to diversification versus to specialization?
-This commentary argues that specialization (by individual economic agents) will happen naturally in an environment characterized by expanding diversity at the economy level.
+This commentary argues that specialization (by individual economic agents) is naturally reflected in diversity at the economy level.
+This diversity at the economy-wide level is indeed the manifestation of the sub-division of activities and specialization by firms at the agent level.
+Economies grow by expanding productivity and this productivity is driven in part by specialization of individual agents (firms).
+Hence, as economies grow, they diversify.
 By achieving diversity at the system level, policy enables specialization at the individual agent level.

 Keywords: comparative advantage, specialization, diversification, development